Record here (Local replay)

 4-3.
 Continue

-Click "Continue" in the lower right corner of the dialog screen to resume replay from where you left off.
-Ignore the failed step or manually perform the operation equivalent to the failed step to resume replay.
+Click [Continue] in the lower right corner of the dialog to resume replay from where it left off.
+You can either ignore the failed step or manually perform the action of the failed step, and resume replay.

 Record here_headder.png